cs-ed/impacts-MGBrooks67/README.md

 # Impacts on Society

 Describe your course including the name, description, and grade level.
+The Introduction to Computer Science (Intro to CS) course doesn't require any prior computer science knowledge in order to be successful.
+Simply an interest in computer science and willingness to learn about ‘the mysteries of computers’.
+Intro to CS is meant to be a semester-long learning experience to explore interest in computer science as a whole.
+The overall speed of the course is slowed down with a reduction in content to emphasize letting students learn and explore these fundamental concepts at a pace that works best for them.
+This course is open to 9th - 12th grades, but will, most likely, draw many 9th graders.
 Broadly explain how this document details how you plan to incorporate issues of computing impacts on society in your course

 ## Plan